Sukhothai Kingdom: Sukhothai and city-state networks

-The same sources further assert that in 1157/1158, Pra Poa Noome Thele Seri, together with his younger brother Uthong I of Mueang Chaliang, moved southward.
-The younger brother is said to have ascended the vacant throne of Suphannaphum in 1163, while the elder succeeded his relative at Mueang Sing around 1169 and subsequently advanced further south to re-establish Phrip Phri in 1188.
-Michael Smithies has tentatively proposed that this ruler may have belonged to the dynastic line of Si Intharathit, who later reigned over Sukhothai between 1238 and 1270.
-The lower Siamese line of Pra Poa Noome Thele Seri later became the Lavo dynasty of the Ayutthaya Kingdom, and the upper line of Suryaraja became Phra Ruang dynasty of Sukhothai.
+The French sources add that in 1157/58 Pra Poa Noome Thele Seri, together with his younger brother Uthong I of Mueang Chaliang, moved south.
+The younger took the vacant throne of Suphannaphum in 1163, while the elder succeeded a kinsman at Mueang Sing about 1169 and went on to re-establish Phrip Phri in 1188.
+He also attempted an incursion into Tambralinga, then ruled by Sri Dharmasokaraja II, in 1180 or 1196.
+Michael Smithies has tentatively placed Pra Poa Noome Thele Seri in the line of Si Inthrathit, who later reigned over Sukhothai between 1238 and 1270.
+Pra Poa Noome Thele Seri's line in the lower valley became the Lavo dynasty of the Ayutthaya Kingdom, while Suryaraja's line in the upper valley became the Phra Ruang dynasty of Sukhothai.